pivtorak-studio/pivtorak-studio.github.io/content/en/docs/anna-pivtorak-kostyuk-identity-and-evolution/roots-parents/_index.md

 These two lines do not exist separately.
 They form a system that later manifests as coherent thinking.

+**Alt-text:**
+The central element is the Tree of Being, visualizing the metaphor of “roots” and “structure.”
+The trunk is formed by two intertwined yet clearly differentiated lines, symbolizing the unity of paternal and maternal inheritance.
+Father’s Legacy: the left branch is composed of architectural elements, gears, and cubes, referencing structural thinking (Phase II) and embodying principles of action, responsibility, and system vision.
+It supports a scroll with an architectural plan and a compass.
+Mother’s Wisdom: the right branch features flowing, calligraphic lines, bookshelf motifs, and a luminous book, symbolizing intellectual depth and ethical foundation.
+It also includes a radiant eye and geometric star, referencing the level of system presence (Phase III).
+Synthesis: the roots, deeply embedded in the ground, nourish a unified system that forms “coherent thinking” at the center as the result of transmitted experience.

 ---
 {{< section >}}